matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 I did not evaluate this.
 Make sure you catch me if I do not evaluate something.
 I do not think I did this one, either.

+[In several parts of the code walkthrough, Rich types expressions into his REPL session that are not in the code, to demonstrate various behaviors of the code interactively.
+I have not attempted to reproduce this REPL interaction in this transcript.]

 So we get a new location.
 We call that delta location function, which says the new location is `[22 23]` from where you are, pointing in the direction of the ant.
 And we find the place there, and that is going